adlnet/xAPI-Spec/xAPI.md

 ###### Rationale

 A statement that is the object in another statement can either be existing or new.
-In scenarios such as grading or commenting it is obviously existing.
+For example, when grading or commented on an experience that is tracked as an independant event, the existing statement about that experience will be the object of the statement.
 Also, in the special case of <a href="#voided">voiding</a>, the object is an already existing statement.
-In these situations, a so-called Statement Reference is used.
+In these situations, a Statement Reference is used.

-Statements-as-objects that are new, on the other hand, are called Sub-Statements.
+When the object is an experience that would be misleading as an independant statement, that experience can be tracked as a statement within a statement.
+These are called Sub-Statements.
 An example is given further below.

 <a name="stmtref"/>
 ###### Statement References